 How to volunteer for charity this Christmas

-Christmas is a time for giving and generosity.
-And what better way to celebrate the season of giving than by volunteering at Christmas?
+Christmas is a time for generosity.
+What better way to celebrate this festive season than by volunteering?
+Discover opportunities to give back.

-Each year, vulnerable people rely on the kindness of people like you - charity volunteers who help them get the support and help they need.
+Each year, vulnerable people across the country rely on the kindness of volunteers.
+People like you help them to get the support they need.

 That’s why we’ve pulled together five ideas on how and where to volunteer this Christmas and beyond.